-- Explore alternative routes with the Department for Communities and the Department of Health through which to provide accommodation and support to people with no recourse to public funds when the current arrangements as part of the COVID-19 response end. - Use digital solutions to develop and deliver innovative and flexible services and processes including development of assessment and access IT solutions.
+- Support frontline staff in their work with people experiencing homelessness - this will include those providing the Housing Executive's statutory services and those in the wider homeless sector. - Consider mechanisms to reduce reliance on non-standard accommodation (hotels and bed and breakfast facilities) and introduce arrangements to ensure families with children are not placed in this type of temporary accommodation - Explore alternative routes with the Department for Communities and the Department of Health through which to provide accommodation and support to people with no recourse to public funds when the current arrangements as part of the COVID-19 response end. - Use digital solutions to develop and deliver innovative and flexible services and processes including development of assessment and access IT solutions